DODOEX/docs/docs/pmm.md

 **Low barrier-to-entry automated market making**

 This use case mainly applies to long-tail asset markets (i.e. predominantly newly issued assets with little sell-side liquidity on AMM platforms).
 PMM can help these assets with the initial liquidity they desperately require for their long-term growth and sustainability.
-In other words, asset issuers do not need large amounts of capital on standby to pair up with their assets when initializing liquidity pools.
+With PMM, asset issuers do not need large amounts of capital on standby to pair up with their assets when initializing liquidity pools.
 For instance, if a team wants to issue their token X on PMM, they have the option to initialize liquidity with 100% X and 0% stables or ETH.
 This drastically reduces the barrier-to-entry for smaller projects.

 In this use case, PMM gives the pricing power to takers entirely — makers have no control over the price discovery mechanic whatsoever.

-The configurations required for this use case are
+The configurations required for this use case are:

-- Mid price i is set to the initial offering price designated by the asset issuers
+- Mid price i is set to the initial offering price designated by the asset issuers.

-- Parameter k can be set to any arbitrary number in [0, 1]
+- Parameter k can be set to any arbitrary number in [0, 1].

-- The first liquidity deposit can be made in arbitrary proportion, and it does not change the price
+- The first liquidity deposit can be made in arbitrary proportions, and it does not change the price.

-- All subsequent liquidity deposits and withdrawals must be made in proportion to the current pool ratio (i.e. similar to Uniswap liquidity pools)
+- All subsequent liquidity deposits and withdrawals must be made in proportion to the current pool ratio (i.e. similar to Uniswap liquidity pools).

 We call this use case the [DODO Vending Machine](./publicPool).